niinavi/Jarjestelmaprojekti/documents/contents.md

 <a name="analytics"></a>

-## Log analytics with Kibana
+## Kibana User Interface

 Log analysis can be done with Kibana.
 In our project main target was to automate ELK-stack installation, so we will introduce Kibana only briefly.

-### Kibana UI
+### Kibana login

 Open Kibana from http://localhost:80 URL.
-You have to authenticate before you get in to Kibana.
+You have to authenticate before you get in to Kibana becose we are using nginx as an autentication proxy.

 ![](https://raw.githubusercontent.com/niinavi/Jarjestelmaprojekti/master/documents/pics/kibana_welcome.png)